BrightChamps Logo

 To solve a one-step equation involving multiplication or division, just change the operation to its inverse while isolating the variable.

-• If the variable is multiplied, we will divide it.
+• If the variable is multiplied, we will divide the whole equation with the same number.

-• If the variable is divided, we will multiply it.
+• If the variable is divided, we will multiply both sides by the same number.

 Example: